 The City of Rochester recognizes that local government can play a leading role in reducing GHG emissions, minimizing the impacts of climate change, and fostering sustainability within the community.
-The City's goal is to encourage a growing sense of stewardship, both within City Hall and the Rochester community, toward sustaining the environment and our natural resources for future generations, while encouraging economic growth and a vibrant, healthy city.
+The City seeks to provide a sustainable environment while improving the quality of life, encouraging economic growth and creating a vibrant, healthy city.
 This CAP outlines a detailed and clear path toward achieving these objectives.